-Freelancing in India has become quite popular for last few years.
+Freelancing in India has become quite popular for the last few years.
 The freelancing industry is growing so fast that freelancers are expected to comprise about 50% of India’s workforce by 2021.
-Nevertheless, freelancing in India is quite a private haven that not only breaks this monotonicity but also provides room for one’s personal development.
+Nevertheless, freelancing in India is quite a private haven that not only breaks monotony but also provides room for one’s personal development.
 Sounds great?
 We can bet!

 Do you feel that your day job is a rather monotonous drudgery with no scope to learn, explore, improve your skills or open doors to new ideas?
 Well, there you go!
 The growing freelance culture in India, as well as the stats, both tell the same story.
-This happens to be one of the prime reasons why today’s leader freelancers are there where they are today.
 If you have a skill, chances are, you are more likely to survive and thrive better on your own in freelancer service in India than working under someone.

 What is Freelancing?